-Word of God is that the original Star Trek: Deep Space Nine episode was specifically intended to mock Kirk by changing Kirk's triumph in the TOS episode "Mirror, Mirror" into a Cruel Twist Ending, thereby vilifying Kirk as the man singularly responsible for ruining the lives of all humanity in another universe.
-Later episodes in the mirror universe de-emphasized (or ignored altogether) this motive, making it more of a Karmic Twist Ending and then more of a standard rebellion-against-alien-oppressors situation.
+Word of God is that the original Star Trek: Deep Space Nine episode was specifically intended to mock Kirk by changing Kirk's triumph in the TOS episode "Mirror, Mirror" into a bitter failure, thereby vilifying Kirk as the man singularly responsible for ruining the lives of all humanity in another universe.
+Later episodes in the mirror universe de-emphasized (or ignored altogether) this motive, making it more of a standard rebellion-against-alien-oppressors situation.

 Speaking of DS9, there is "Duet."
 Kira accuses a newly come Cardassian as a war criminal, because he has a condition linked to a particularly brutal labor camp.
 He tells Kira he was just a file clerk, and had nothing to do with the actual atrocities.
 After some investigating, they learn that he was really the camp commander, Gul Darhe'el, and the prisoner shifts into full-on space Nazi villainy.
 THEN the crew learn that Darhe'el is not only dead, but that he wasn't at the camp when the accident occurred, meaning he can't have that specific disease.
 The fake Darhe'el really was a filing clerk, who, wrought with guilt over his small part in the occupation and traumatized by what he'd seen and heard in the camp, surgically altered his appearance so that he could go on trial and force the Cardassians to admit to their crimes.
 Kira refuses to let him die for something he didn't do, and lets him out... just as a random Bajoran, who appeared for two minutes early in the episode, walks up and stabs him in the back.
 Not because he thought he was Darhe'el, but simply because he was a Cardassian.
 It served as harsh Character Development for Kira, who often let her resentment toward her former oppressors push her into a Knight Templar.
 She learns that even among a Planet of Hats of Smug Snakes, there are some who feel shame at their empire's horrendous actions.
 This would prove useful when she had to deal with the inner workings of Cardassian politics later in the series.